denshade/ObjectMethodListener/README.md

 **How it works**

-Simply wrap you object like so:
+Simply wrap your object like so:

 This will trace the observed object.
 If you interested in recording all of the accessors of a method(s).